rebeccapower/test/_pages/speakers.md

 ## Paige Morfitt

 Paige (she/her) is the Digital Assets and Metadata librarian at Whitman College.
 Prior to that, she was a fresh-faced MLIS graduate working as a Library Assistant-Cataloger at Whitman.
 While working with MARC, she discovered the love of spreadsheets and cleaning messy metadata.
 She earned her MLIS at the University of Pittsburgh, and BA at Oregon State.
 Paige is also a co-convener for the Islandora Metadata Interest Group (MIG) which meets every other Monday.

+## Alexander O'Neill

+Alexander is one of the original Islandora creators, and after using what he learned to pursue work in Silicon Valley in the academic publishing world, happily returned to UPEI and the Islandora community a few years ago.
+He has a bachelor’s degree in Computer Science and has remained interested in incorporating emerging technologies and best practices into open source software.
+He is also a pub trivia host and a big lay fan of history and political economy.

 ## Mirko Hanke